chrisgrieser/nvim-scissors/README.md

   `jq`.
 (Optional, but [useful when version-controlling your snippet collection](#note-on-json-formatting).)
 - Snippet/file
   selection via `telescope` or `vim.ui.select`.
+- New snippet files and the files required for the VSCode-style snippets are automatically bootstrapped if they do not already exist.
 - Supports only [VSCode-style snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).

 > [!TIP]